Tin Woodman

-Nick Chopper, the Tin Woodman, also known as the Tin Man or—mistakenly—the "Tin Woodsman," is a character in the fictional Land of Oz created by American author L. Frank Baum.
-Baum's Tin Woodman first appeared in his classic 1900 book The Wonderful Wizard of Oz and reappeared in many other subsequent Oz books in the series.
+Nick Chopper, the Tin Woodman or the Tin Man, is a character in the fictional Land of Oz created by American author L. Frank Baum.
+He first appeared in his 1900 book The Wonderful Wizard of Oz and reappeared in many other subsequent Oz books in the series.
 In late 19th-century America, men made out of various tin pieces were used in advertising and political cartoons.
-Baum, who was editing a magazine on decorating shop windows when he wrote The Wonderful Wizard of Oz, was reportedly inspired to invent the Tin Woodman by a figure he had built out of metal parts for a shop display.
+Baum, who was editing a magazine on decorating shop windows when he wrote The Wonderful Wizard of Oz, was inspired to create the Tin Woodman by a figure he had built out of metal parts for a shop display.

 Character

-In The Wonderful Wizard of Oz, Dorothy Gale befriends the Tin Woodman after she finds him rusted in the forest, as he was caught in rain, and use his oil can to release him.
-He follows her to the Emerald City to get a heart from The Wizard.
+In The Wonderful Wizard of Oz, Dorothy Gale befriends the Tin Woodman after she finds him rusted in the forest, as he was caught in rain, and uses his oil can to release him.
+His name was Nick Chopper and he used to be an ordinary woodman, working in the woods of Oz.
+He was in love with Nimmie Amee, a servant of the Wicked Witch of the East.
+The witch did not want them to marry, so she enchanted Nick's axe to cut off his limbs.
+Each limb had been replaced with a tin equivalent and in the end only tin remained.
+He follows Dorothy to the Emerald City to get a heart from The Wizard.
 They are joined on their adventure by the Scarecrow and the Cowardly Lion.
 The Wizard sends Dorothy and her friends to the Winkie Country to kill the Wicked Witch of the West.
 The Tin Woodman's axe proves useful in this journey, both for chopping wood to create a bridge or raft as needed, and for chopping the heads off animals that threaten the party.
-When the Winged monkeys are sent by the Witch of the West against the group, they throw the Tin Woodman from a great height, damaging him badly.
-However, Winkie Tinsmiths are able to repair him after the death of the Witch.
+When the Wicked Witch of the West sends the Winged Monkeys after the group, they throw the Tin Woodman from a great height, damaging him badly.
+Winkie Tinsmiths repair him after the death of the Witch.

 His desire for a heart notably contrasts with the Scarecrow's desire for brains, reflecting a common debate between the relative importance of the mind and the emotions.
 This occasions philosophical debate between the two friends as to why their own choices are superior; neither convinces the other, and Dorothy, listening, is unable to decide which one is right.
 Symbolically, because they remain with Dorothy throughout her quest, she is provided with both and does not need to select.
 The Tin Woodman states unequivocally that he has neither heart nor brain, but cares nothing for the loss of his brain.
-Towards the end of the novel, though, Glinda praises his brain as not quite that of the Scarecrow's.
+Near the end of the novel, Glinda the Good Witch praises his brain as not quite that of the Scarecrow's.